connorgurney/bbc-barley/README.md

 To make a distribution of the page templates for a dev server, run `./scripts/makedev/` at the top of the CVS tree.
 This will create a directory called dev, which contains the files ready to be uploaded to a dev server.

-`./scripts/makedevzip` will create a dev distribution in zip format - the prefered format for sending around the BBC
+`./scripts/makedevzip` will create a dev distribution in ZIP format - the prefered format for sending around the BBC

 ## CVS TODO